University of Missouri Columbia

 - Columbia has many places to worship, including a mosque, synagogue and numerous churches.

-- With a population of 85,000 people, Columbia is a mid-sized city with the best characteristics of both urban and rural living.
+- With a population of almost 120,000 people, Columbia is a mid-sized city with the best characteristics of both urban and rural living.

-The University of Missouri Columbia (MU, UMC or Mizzou), established in 1839, is the oldest state university west of the Mississippi River.
+The University of Missouri Columbia (MU, or Mizzou), established in 1839, is the oldest public university west of the Mississippi River.
 It is the largest of the four campuses of the University of Missouri System.
 MU consistently ranks among the nation's top colleges and universities as rated by Peterson's Competitive Colleges, The Fiske Guide to Colleges and The Insider's Guide to the Colleges.
 It is described as academically rigorous and pleasantly affordable.
+In 2017, MU was one of 38 schools listed in Fiske’s Best Buy.
 According to Money Magazine, Barron's Best Buys in College Education and the College Finder, Mizzou is one of America's best college buys.

-- Mizzou, with 30,000 students, is the state's largest university.
-(About 6% of the students are internationals, representing almost 120 countries.)
+- Mizzou, with over 30,000 students and more than 2,000 international students, is the state's largest university.
+(About 6% of the students are internationals, representing more than 100 countries.)

 - The University of Missouri Columbia is an official TOEFL administration center.

-- Minimum TOEFL requirement is 61 iBT.
+- Minimum TOEFL requirement is 61 iBT for the bridge program; 79 iBT for regular admission.
 (Some academic programs require a higher score.)

 - Conditional acceptance to most undergraduate programs and some graduate programs is available to well-qualified academic applicants not able to meet the TOEFL requirement; final admission is granted upon meeting the English requirement.

-With its 20 schools and colleges, the University of Missouri Columbia offers more than 250 undergraduate degree programs and emphasis areas.
+With its 19 schools and colleges, the University of Missouri Columbia offers more than 280 undergraduate degree programs and emphasis areas.
 The College of Agriculture, the College of Engineering and the School of Journalism are known world-wide for their academic excellence.
-The Graduate School has more than 4,600 graduate students in over 90 graduate degree programs.
+The Graduate School has more than 6,000 graduate students in over 100 graduate programs.

 Intensive English Program (IEP) 208 McReynolds Hall